246143/INDIVIDUAL-C---Tasks/TASK_6/Task6_Readme.md

 #  Work-Stealing Thread Pool in C++

-This program demonstrates a **work-stealing thread pool** implementation using C++11 threads, mutexes, atomics, and queues.
+This program demonstrates a **work-stealing thread pool** implementation using C++ threads, mutexes, atomics, and queues.

 Description: